Want to save this recipe?

 How to decorate your sugar cookie:

-Sugar cookies are a universal treat because you can frost and sprinkle them to go along with any party theme or holiday.
+Sugar cookies are a universal treat because you can frost and sprinkle them to complement any party theme or holiday.
 Here are some fun examples of how you can decorate sugar cookies for different holidays and occasions:

 sugar cookies decorated like halloween flowers